delvelabs/batea/README.md

 ```

 ## How-To add a feature
-Batea works by assigning numerical features to every host in the report (or series of report).
+Batea works by assigning numerical features to every host in the report (or series of reports).
 Features are objects inherited from the `FeatureBase` class that instanciate a `_transform` method.
-This method takes the list of hosts as input and return a lambda function that maps to a numpy column of numeric values, indexed by hosts (order is conserved).
+This method takes the list of hosts as input and returns a lambda function that maps to a numpy column of numeric values, indexed by hosts (order is conserved).
 The column is then added to the matrix representation of the report.

 Most feature transformations are implemented using a simple lambda function.
 Just make sure to give a default numeric value to every host for model compatibility.